 Hi RafaelYD/my-super-repository!
 You've successfully authenticated, but GitHub does not provide shell access.

-Connection to github.com closed.Now you can connect to your local repository to the remote GitHub repository, by running the following command via SSH in your local Git repository:
+6. Now you can connect to your local repository to the remote GitHub repository, by running the following command via SSH in your local Git repository:

-git remote add origin [email protected]:RafaelYD/my-super-repository.git
+git remote add origin git@github-my-super-repository:RafaelYD/my-super-repository.git

-Note: As we are using [email protected], we do not need to worry about authentications.
+Note: As we are using git@github-my-super-repository, we do not need to worry about authentications.
 This is important for the setup of our composer Repository with Satis.
 Which is what we are going to do now.
 Don’t worry, the worst part is over.
 This next part is child's play!

 Assuming that you have installed Satis via Composer as specified in the documentation.
 We will not go into detail here on how to set Satis up and all the features it offers.
 We will just look at an example on how to configure the satis.json for our Composer repository.